Autumn Season Creates Bunion Pain For Women

 Autumn is a painful time of year for many women, and not just because the weather gets nippy.

+As we transition from open-toed sandals to closed-toed boots and shoes, bunions are often a source of pain.
 When considering foot wear this fall, here are a few things to consider for your bunion pain:

 - Never force your foot into a shoe that doesn’t fit.
 Get help from an associate at a reputable shoe store to determine the right size shoe.
 If you only have a bunion on one foot, you may need to wear a different shoe size than the other foot.